ansys/pymapdl/doc/source/user_guide/database.rst

 Accessing MAPDL Database
 ========================

-.. warning:: This feature is still in Beta stage.
+.. warning:: This feature is still in beta.
 Please report any errors or suggestions to pyansys.support@ansys.com.

 From PyMAPDL v0.61.2, you can access elements and nodes data from the MAPDL database using the DB module.